yisiox/tp/docs/DeveloperGuide.md

       * Will use less memory (e.g. for `delete`, just save the person being deleted).
       * Best performance.
     * Cons:
-      * We must ensure that the implementation of each individual `undo` command is correct.
+      * We must ensure that the implementation of each command's respective `undo` command is correct.
-        This would be especially difficult for commands that modify multiple people at once (e.g. `asset` editing commands)
+        This would be especially difficult for commands that modify multiple people at once (e.g. `asset` command)
 </li>

 **Aspect: Data structure used to store undo & redo states:**